Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Preliminaries

 Since we often deal with infinite sequences of partial tests in this paper, we suggest an extension to \cite{konevcny2022extracting} with countable disjunctions: \begin{axiom}[Countable disjunction, \coqref{lazy\_bool\_countable\_or}{/formalization/Base/Kleene.v}{24}] \end{axiom}

-To see that the axiom is valid, it suffices to show that such a $k$ is computable which can be done by iterating over all the outputs of the realizers of $f\ n$ in parallel.
+To see that the axiom is valid, it suffices to show that such a $k$ is computable which can be done by iterating over all the outputs of the realizers of $f\ n$ in parallel, or, more precisely, by dovetailing the computations of all realizers, i.e., by interleaving their computation such that every realizer is simulated for arbitrarily many steps.
+Any witness produced by one of the realizers will therefore eventually be found.

-Sierpinski space, the topological space $\{\definedx, \undefinedx\}$ whose only nontrivial open is $\{\definedx\}$ plays a central role in synthetic topology as it classifies opens, and in computability theory, as it classifies semi-decidable sets \cite{escardo2004synthetic}.
-We introduce Sierpinski space $\dS$ by restricting $\dK$:
+Sierpinski space, the topological space $\{\definedx, \undefinedx\}$ whose only nontrivial open is $\{\definedx\}$ plays a central role in synthetic topology as it classifies opens, and in computability theory (e.g.\ \cite{escardo2004synthetic}), as it classifies semi-decidable sets, i.e., subsets for which there exists an algorithm that terminates whenever membership holds, but is not required to terminate otherwise.